timkindberg/zusteller/README.md

 <details>
   <summary>What about `React.Context`?</summary>

 Ok you got me!
-You found the missing feature :(
+You found the missing feature :( Let me know if you want to submit a PR!

 This wouldn't work.